-- Category II: catch-effort (summary of logbook data)
+- catch-effort (summary of logbook data);

-Total nominal effort in numbers of active vessels fishing should be reported by fishery, gear and size category for fisheries in the North Pacific.
-As with catch, reporting should be done by subarea of the North Pacific.
-However, if effort cannot be reported by subarea or even for the North Pacific, effort should be reported for a larger area and noted.
+Total nominal effort in numbers of active vessels fishing should be reported by fishery, gear and vessel size category for fisheries in the North Pacific Ocean.
+As with catch, effort should be reported by subarea of the North Pacific Ocean.
+However, if effort cannot be reported by subarea or even for the North Pacific Ocean as a whole, effort should be reported for the smallest area available and the size of area noted.
 Vessel size categories to be used in reporting effort are:

-1. Distant-water and 2. offshore (Chinese-Taipei)
+1. Distant-water and 2. offshore (e.g.,Chinese-Taipei)

-1. Distant-water, 2. offshore, and 3. coastal (Japan)
+1. Distant-water, 2. offshore, and 3. coastal (e.g.,Japan)

-1. large (>260 cubic meter capacity; ~300 mt)
+1. large (>260 cubic meter carrying capacity; >~300 mt)

-2. small (<260 cubic meter capacity; ~300 mt)
+2. small (<260 cubic meter carrying capacity; <~300 mt)

-1. distant-water and 2. offshore (Japan)
+1. distant-water, and 2. offshore (e.g.,Japan)

-|Harpo Troll, gill net, etc.||aggregated by type|
+|Harpo Troll, gill net, etc.||aggregated by type of gear|

 CATEGORY II (Catch-effort):

-|Purse seine||1x1 deg.*||no. fishing days
+|Purse seine||1x1 deg.*||wt.||day fishing (include searching)||entire Pacific|

 |Gill net||1x1 deg.||no.||tans or net-days||North Pacific|

 |Handline||1x1 deg.||no.||Number of lines||North Pacific|

 |Other||1x1 deg.||no.||or wt. as needed||North Pacific|

-*5x5 degree data if 1x1 notpracticable
+*5x5 degree data if 1x1 degree data are not practicable

 CATEGORY III (Biological data):

-Size composition (length or weight frequencies) and sex data (for swordfish, striped and blue marlins) should be reported by gear type and with the same area resolution as required for Category II data.
-However, coarser area resolution may be substituted if this requirement can not be applied.
-Reporting of length-frequencies should be with intervals of 1 or 2 cm.
-After standard measurements are established (see Section 2, above), both standard measurement and the actual sampling measurement unit should be reported.
+Size composition (length or weight frequencies) and sex data (for swordfish, striped and blue marlins) should be reported for the same strata as required for Category II data.
+However, coarser spatial and temporal resolution may be substituted if the finer resolution can not be applied.
+Reporting of length-frequencies should be with intervals (bins) of 1 or 2 cm.
+Standard measurements are round weight for individual fish weighed fork length for tuna and shark and eye-fork length for billfish.
+If standard measurements are not used, actual sampling measurement units should be reported.

 Data Access and Availability

-While there is consensus among all contributors regarding the data access rules, outlined above, there is concern that these rules may be changed at some point in the future without the consent of all contributors.
+While there is consensus among all contributors regarding the data access rules outlined above, there is concern that these rules may be changed at some point in the future without the consent of all contributors.
 It was recommended that the rules not be changed without consensus of all contributors.

 Data Reporting Schedule

-Each year, data correspondents will submit CategoryI , Category II and Category III data to ISC on or before July 1st.
-CategoryI data are to be submitted to both the Data Administrator and Working Group Data Managers.
-Category II and Category III data are to be submitted to the respective Data Managers of the species Working Groups,e.g. logbook data, (Category II) for albacore fisheries are to be submitted to the ALBWG Data Manager.
+Each year, data correspondents will submit Category I, Category II, and Category III data to the ISC on or before July 1st.
+Data are to be submitted electronically to the Data Administrator.
+Further updates submitted to Working Groups will be on as-needed bases; Working Group Data Managers will notify the DA to expect these changes with the next July 1st submission.
 These annual data submissions will have two components:

-- all available updates of CategoryI , Category II and Category III data from all earlier years.
+- all available updates of Category I, Category II, and Category III data from all earlier years.

-Adopted ISC4, February 4, 2004
+Adopted February 4, 2004 (ISC4)